-Equity funds are less dependent on the asset under management as the performance of the fund is dependent on the Fund Manager.
+- Equity Fund: Equity funds are less dependent on the asset under management as the performance of the fund is dependent on the Fund Manager.
 Depending on the decisions taken by the fund manager according to the market conditions, the returns can either be low or high.

-Investors generally prefer to invest in funds having a higher asset under management.
+- Large-Cap Fund: Investors generally prefer to invest in funds having a higher asset under management.
 A higher AUM does not always mean higher returns and is dependent on various factors.
 The returns earned from large-cap funds are more dependent on the yield rather than assets under management.

 Look for: Best Investment Plans in India

-Impact of Higher Asset Under Management on Mutual Funds
+Impact of High Asset Under Management

-A higher asset under management is not necessarily an indication of how the fund is performing.
-The performance of the fund really depends on the decisions taken by the fund manager.
+A higher asset under management is not necessarily an indication of how the is performing.
+The performance of the really depends on the decisions taken by the fund manager.
 These decisions include entry and exit strategy for a particular investment, the period of holding, etc.